[Eye interview] Intercultural communication key to sustainability of Hallyu

 Choi’s latest project is her YouTube channel, Choi JW Rendez-vous, in which she interviews foreign ambassadors, well-known artists, opinion leaders and celebrities.

-She has so far uploaded some 270 clips and plans to upload one clips a week.
-She has done some 70 interviews, many of them with high-profile people who scarcely make themselves available for media interviews.
-For this she relies on her vast network of people.
+She has so far uploaded some 270 clips and plans to upload one clip a week.
+Most of the 70 or so interviews are with high-profile people many of whom shun media interviews, a testimony to her vast network and influence.

+Where does her influence come from?
+Moving people, Choi said.
+“I realized early on that I act when I am moved emotionally and it then dawned on me that I may be able get people to act if I could move them emotionally.
+So I am always trying to touch people’s hearts,” Choi said.
+“It is only when I take genuine interest in the other person, that the other person begins to take interest in me,” she added.

-Creating content, while it is a lot of work, suits her just fine.
+Creating content, much to her delight, suits her just fine.
 “It never feels like work.
 It is what I enjoy doing.
-I enjoy leading CICI, too,” said Choi.
+Just like I enjoy leading CICI, too,” said Choi.

-“I know what I want and I try to do that.
-I do what I want to do and I enjoy doing it and that joy is infectious,” she added.
+“I try do what I want to do and I enjoy doing it.
+And that joy is infectious,” she added.
 “I am grateful that I continue to have seemingly endless ideas.”

 Kim Hoo-ran is the Culture desk editor at The Korea Herald –Ed.